 Maintain the rights of the poor and oppressed.

 4 Rescue the weak and needy.

-Deliver them out of the hand of the wicked.”
+Deliver them from the hand of the wicked.”

-5 They do not know, neither do they understand.
+5 They do not have knowledge, neither do they understand.

 They walk back and forth in darkness.

 All the foundations of the earth are shaken.

 all of you are sons of the Most High.

 and fall like one of the rulers.”